Manchester United sale: Extensions granted for Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS

-Raine Group, the firm handling the sale of Man Utd, have granted extensions to Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS to make second bid; Sky Sports News understands Glazers do want to sell the club
+Raine Group, the firm handling the sale of Man Utd, have granted extensions to Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS to make second bid; Sky Sports News understands Glazers do want to sell the club; Elliott Management submitted minority offer before Wednesday's deadline

 Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS have been granted extensions to submit second bids to buy Manchester United.